 Appendix 4: Some Posts from the TheologyOnline.com Grandstands [p.
 231]

-Appendix 5: Pope’s Speech at Regensburg: [Bob annotated it in the pdf on p.
-235]
+Appendix 5: Pope’s Speech at Regensburg [with Bob's annotations online and in the pdf on p.
+235 and discussed by John Sanders on BEL]

 Appendix 6: TOL’s One-on-One BR X Follow-up Finale [p.
 243]